nickelnkl/netscoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run NetsCoin-Qt.
+You need the Qt4 run-time libraries to run NiCKEL-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/NetsCoin-qt (GUI, 32-bit)
+- bin/32/NiCKEL-qt (GUI, 32-bit)
-- bin/32/NetsCoind (headless, 32-bit)
+- bin/32/NiCKELd (headless, 32-bit)
-- bin/64/NetsCoin-qt (GUI, 64-bit)
+- bin/64/NiCKEL-qt (GUI, 64-bit)
-- bin/64/NetsCoind (headless, 64-bit)
+- bin/64/NiCKELd (headless, 64-bit)

-See the documentation at the [NetsCoin Wiki](http://NetsCoin.info) for help and more information.
+See the documentation at the [NiCKEL Wiki](http://NiCKEL.info) for help and more information.